-The Enova Corporation board of directors has fixed the close of business on March 3, 1997 as the record date for the determination of shareholders entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.
+The board of directors has fixed the close of business on March 3, 1997 as the record date for the determination of shareholders entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.
 It is anticipated that the proxy material will be mailed to shareholders on or about the date of this notice.

-San Diego, California By order of the Board of Directors

-March 20, 1997 Thomas A. Page
+San Diego, California March 20, 1997 By order of the Board of Directors Thomas A. Page Chairman

-Chairman

 YOUR VOTE IS IMPORTANT!
 Please sign and return your enclosed proxy promptly, even if you expect to attend the meeting.
 A business reply envelope is enclosed for your convenience in returning the proxy.
 It requires no postage if mailed within the United States.
-Ample free parking will be available at the Del Mar Fairgrounds.